justusthane/justusthane.github.io/tech/multiple-search-and-replace-with-vim/index.md

 ---
-title: Draft: Multiple Search & Replace with Vim
+title: Draft - Multiple Search & Replace with Vim
 date: 2021-09-21
 ---
 **Work-in-progress**: This is a rough draft, currently being updated.